Sony PlayStation 5 May Be Released In 2021

 According to Mice Times Asia, John Coder–the President of Sony Interactive Entertainment–revealed that Sony plans to release the final versions of the PlayStation 4 until March 2021.
 Based on this information, the site concludes that the PlayStation 5 will probably be released shortly before or after the death of the PS4.

 Mice Times Asia‘s claim is supported by a Kotaku report written by Jason Schreier.
 The Kotaku writer spoke with several game developers about the PlayStation 5.
 His search for information about the next-gen console left him empty-handed.
-None of the game devs he spoke with knew anything about a PlayStation 5.
+None of the game developers he spoke with knew anything about a PlayStation 5.
 None of them were even creating games for the next-gen console.
 One person Scherier spoke with did offer some insight on why Sony would hold off on releasing and creating a PlayStation 5, despite gamers’ requests for upgraded hardware.

 “On a multi-year project, a lot can happen to shift schedules both forward and backward.
 At some point, Sony’s probably looked at every possible date.
 It’s all about what they think is the best sweet spot in terms of hardware,” he said.